Cowboys' Own Twitter Account Roasts Dak Prescott After Loss to 49ers

-Cowboys' own Twitter account roasts Dak Prescott after loss to 49ers originally appeared on NBC Sports Chicago
+Cowboys' own Twitter account roasts Dak after loss to 49ers originally appeared on NBC Sports Bayarea

-The team's official Twitter account tweeted a harsh -- albeit accurate -- assessment of Prescott's performance after the Cowboys' 19-12 loss to the San Francisco 49ers in the NFC divisional round on Sunday.
+The team's official Twitter account tweeted a harsh -- albeit accurate -- assessment of Prescott's performance after the Cowboys' 19-12 loss to the 49ers in the NFC divisional round on Sunday.

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.